EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    //flip,
-    //flip,"Flip the contents of the clipboard across the origin" Permissions,"worldedit.clipboard.flip"
+    Description,"Flip the contents of the clipboard across the origin" Permissions,"worldedit.clipboard.flip"
     Usage,"//flip [direction]"
        [direction],"The direction to flip, defaults to look direction."